Do you have a plan?

-This has been near and dear to my mind since sunday night when my iPhone, also known as my midlife safety net for my brain, crapped out during a routine update.
+This has been near and dear to my mind since an experience with my iPhone, also known as my midlife safety net for my brain, crapped out during a routine update, unfortunately during a lightening storm.
 Yeah!
 Apple actually worked with me to get the phone out of the black screen of death mode it was stuck in, but then the problem began.

 You see, i have relied upon that thumb print to scan open my phone, and a software app that was free holds an encrypted copy of all of my logins. sounds simple to fix, right? well i could not for the life of me remember the password for my apple id, which is the gatekeeper to everything.
 So we had to submit this to a process at apple that takes time to verify that i am who i say i am, and that this is indeed my phone.
 Day 5 of no access and while frustrating, it is kind of not so bad.

 but back to topic – Do you have a plan for your electronic devices should something go south on them?
 Here is what i recommend based on my new found frustration of being locked out of electronic life:

 - grab a small notebook and carefully log key information such as your user name and password for each application. take time to list out every electronic login you have…. this can be painful, but when you do the work up front it will save you the pain in the end.

 - make 2 copies of this information and file copy 1 somewhere you would know to look, like a sock drawer, or under an in box on your desk.
 (No, i dont use either of those locations if you want to try to hack my life) Give copy 2 to someone you trust with your life (ie: spouse) to hold for safekeeping for you.

 - Make a point of updating this list or file on a monthly or quarterly basis.

 - If you are using two step verification on your iphone consider removing that if you dont want the extra step.
 I dont advocate that because the second layer of security is helpful to prevent hacking.